-This unit in theological anthropology explores possible responses to transhumanism, antihumanism and posthumanism, each of which poses challenges for Christian understandings of the human person.
+This unit in theological anthropology explores possible responses to Transhumanism and Posthumanism, both of which poses challenges for Christian understandings of the human person.
+Various kinds of antihuman sentiment will also be explored.
 It will critically explore classical philosophical and theological discussions on the nature of the ‘soul’ and the mind/body distinction and revisit them in the face of rapidly developing human enhancement technology, the increased capacities of artificial intelligence, and the use of technology to enhance and prolong human life.

 Unit code: CT9149B